top of page

 If you remember dreaming over the next few mornings, try matching the feelings from those dreams to either recent experiences (within days) or very old experiences.
 The specific events in your dreams--their plots--aren't important.
 How you feel during dreaming is what matters.

-If you're honest with how you feel about yourself and your life, the feelings felt in your dreams will match those felt during waking events.
-The word honest here is paramount.
+If you're honest about how you feel about yourself and your life, the feelings you experience in your dreams will match those you experience during waking events.
+The word "honest" is paramount here.
 Most people are not accustomed to brutal honesty.

 We don't usually fall out of airplanes, get eaten by a swarm of spiders, or are strangled by our mass-murdering neighbor.
 But our subconscious minds do not know how rare such real-life events are.